upnplib/inspect_pthreadsWinLin/README.md

     DEBUG: return code from pthread_create() is: 0 Hello World from thread :-)

+If the shared linked program does not find its .dll it will terminate silently.
+If you do not see the greeting then have a look at the .ddl and ensure that the prgram can find it.

-# Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  <Ingo@Hoeft-online.de>
+// Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  <Ingo@Hoeft-online.de>
-# Redistribution only with this Copyright remark.
+// Redistribution only with this Copyright remark.
 Last modified: 2021-08-16